jhmcstanton/jhmcstanton.github.io/posts/projects/2019-09-29-announcing-hakyll-typescript.markdown

 import Hakyll.Typescript.TS

 main = hakyll (do
-  -- Matches any file inside a the directory ./scripts match "scripts/**" (do
+  -- Matches any file inside the directory ./scripts match "scripts/**" (do
     route   (setExtension "js")
     -- compiles all typescript and javascript to the js target